List of causes of death by rate

-Besides frequency, other measures to compare, consider and monitor trends of causes of deaths include disability-adjusted life year (DALY) and years of potential life lost (YPLL).
+Besides frequency, other measures to compare, consider, and monitor trends of causes of deaths include disability-adjusted life year (DALY) and years of potential life lost (YPLL).

 By frequency

 Age standardized death rate, per 100,000, by cause, in 2017, and percentage change 2007–2017.

 Overview table

 This first table gives a convenient overview of the general categories and broad causes.
 The leading cause is cardiovascular disease at 31.59% of all deaths.

 Developed vs. developing economies

 Top causes of death, according to the World Health Organization report for the calendar year 2001:

 Detailed table

-This table gives a more detailed and specific breakdown of the causes for the year 2017:
+This table gives a more detailed and specific breakdown of the causes for the year 2017.
+Figures have a margin of error of about 5% on average.

 By lost years

 Underlying causes

 Causes of death can be structured into immediate causes of death or primary causes of death, conditions leading to cause of death, underlying causes, and further relevant conditions that may have contributed to fatal outcome.

 According to the WHO, underlying causes are "the disease[s] or injury[ies] which initiated the train[s] of morbid events leading directly to death, or the circumstances of the accident or violence which produced the fatal injury".